eliraybon/dreddit/README.md

   <img src="https://github.com/eliraybon/dreddit/blob/master/frontend/public/assets/images/readme/homepage.png">
 </p>

 The Dreddit homepage hits users with a cavalcade of the latest complaints, which can be upvoted, downvoted or commented on.
-Users can also quickly jump to the associated SubDreddit or user profile of a post they are intested in.
+If a user is interested in a post, there are links to quickly jump to the associated SubDreddit and User Profile.

 A typical SubDreddit contains all of the posts that were made within it as well a menu to quickly join/leave.
-The Daily Dredd menu is also present here to encourage exploration.
+Users are given easy access to all of the SubDreddits they have joined in the navbar (the flying saucer button).
+The Daily Dredd menu is also present here to enoucorage users to continue to explore the site and bask in the bad vibes.

 <p align="center">
   <img src="https://github.com/eliraybon/dreddit/blob/master/frontend/public/assets/images/readme/subDreddit.png">